 Cooling Towels

 If you’re visiting Disney during the hot months you will need these!
 They are a game changer.
 I get mine wet before we get to the park and keep them in ziplock bags.
 Then, they are ready to go when you need them.
 You can re-wet them in the bathrooms during your visit.
 When you come home you can throw them in the washing machine and then reuse them on your next trip.
 I was skeptical, but they were life savers!
 You can sometimes find them in the parks, but they’re pricey.
 It’s a good idea to buy them beforehand.
-You can find them here.
+You can find a bunch of options here.

 Neck Fan or Hand Held Fan